doorsrom/com.doors.calculator/README.md

-# calculator
+# Calculator
-Android Calculater with Windows UI
+Android Calculator with Windows UI

+Currently in Progress and in very early stages.